Opened on the Dingwall and Skye Railway.

 Open on the Kyle Line.

-Historically there was a siding at the east end of the platform, served from the east and removed in 1979.
+Historically there was a siding at the east end of the platform, served from the east and with a short headshunt.
+There was a signal box here, at the east end of the waiting room, from 1893, removed at some point.
+The siding was removed in 1979.
 The platform is on the south side of the line.
 The halt serves Attadale House, once home of the Mathesons of Jardine Matheson fame.

 Attadale was proposed as a possible terminus of the line with a pier and large station with waiting and refreshment rooms.
-Fortunately this unsuitable location for a pier was not used and the line extended west to Stromeferry.
+Fortunately this unsuitable location for a pier was not used (it would have needed considerable dredging or a very long pier) and the line was extended west to Stromeferry.

 Kyle of Lochalsh

 Strome Ferry Shed

 Loch Kishorn Fabrication Yard

 South Strome Pier